 - nomination paper;

 - candidate profile statement [if provided];

-- nomination deposit;
+- \$200 nomination deposit;

-- evidence of NZ citizenship;

-• letter endorsing affiliation [if applicable];
+- evidence of NZ citizenship; - letter endorsing affiliation [if applicable];

 is required to be lodged together.
 [Section 55(2)(f) Local Electoral Act 2001].
 A receipt will be issued to acknowledge that a nomination has been received.
 This receipt does not constitute an acknowledgment that the nomination paper is in order.

-Once lodged, nomination papers are checked to ensure the candidate's name appears on the Parliamentary Roll and the nominators are two electors whose names appear on the electoral roll for the Whangārei Urban Constituency.
+Once lodged, nomination papers are checked to ensure the candidate's name appears on the Parliamentary Roll and the nominators are two electors whose names appear on the electoral roll for the district or subdivision of the district (e.g. constituency).

 Each nomination paper lodged requires a deposit of \$200 (inclusive of GST).
-This is refunded if the candidate polls greater than 25% of the votes received for the successful candidate.
+This is refunded if the candidate polls greater than 25% of the lowest successful candidate (for FPP elections) or greater than 25% of the final quota as determined at the last iteration (for STV elections).

 Payment of the nomination deposit can be made by electronic bank transfer, eftpos or cash.
 Evidence of an electronic bank transfer will be required to accompany the nomination.
-Cheques are no longer accepted.